Gia Giudice Deserves a RHONJ Promotion After Standing Up to Uncle Joe Gorga - E! Online

 Gia Giudice is proving she can hold her own when it comes to drama on The Real Housewives of New Jersey.
-On last night's Feb.
+On the Feb.
 8 episode of the hit Bravo series, Teresa Giudice's 21-year-old daughter impressively stood up to her uncle Joe Gorga after he made disparaging comments about her dad Joe Giudice.

 Following a fight between RHONJ co-stars Margaret Josephs and Jennifer Aydin, Gia confronted Joe, saying, "This is why people just shouldn't open their mouth in the first place, just like dad didn't deserve it either."